nvdone/core/README.md

 Returns MD5 hash of the input string.\
 \
 <b>string Translit(string input, string lang)</b>\
-Transliterates Russian-language string.
+Transliterates a Cyrillic string.
 Parameter lang can be either "RU" or "UA".
 Ukrainian transliteration uses a simplified version of a Russian algorithm.\
 \
 \
 <b><u>Commands:</u></b>\